Round three applications are now open

 How to apply

+Application forms will be available here when the grants open on Tuesday 13 June.
 All proposals must be submitted using our application forms, with no sections left blank.
 The forms identify where any supporting documentation needs to be included.

 Those applying for larger grants should discuss their proposal before submission to ensure the project aligns with NSW Government road safety principles.